tuxis-ie/pdnsapi/api_spec.md

 * `records`: list of DNS records in the zone.
   **Note**: Modifications are supported on Authoritative only.

+* `zone`: BIND/AXFR Formatted zone data.
+If this is set, you MUST NOT set records.
+POSTing this data will parse the zone (that can be either in BIND-format or AXFR-output) and add the zone exactly like that.
+  **Note**: Authoritative only.

 * `comments`: list of comments in the zone.
   **Note**: Authoritative only.